 The Christ Church Choir sings every Sunday at the 10:15 a. m. service from Labor Day to Memorial Day.
 Weeknight rehearsals are Wednesday evenings from 7:00 p. m. to 8:30 p. m. in the Music Room on the second floor of the Parish House unless otherwise noted.
 There is a half-hour warm up and rehearsal in the Church beginning 45 minutes before the scheduled service time.
-In addition to Sunday services, the Choir sings at services on Christmas Eve, Ash Wednesday, Maundy Thursday, and for the occasional offering of Evensong.
+In addition to Sunday services, the Choir sings at services on Christmas Eve, Ash Wednesday, and Maundy Thursday.
 The Choir also participates in the Christmas in St. Michaels choral event.
-For more information, please contact Stewart Seiple at 410-745-9076 or firstname.lastname@example.org
+For more information, please call the Church at 410-745-9076.

 We are blessed to have a devoted and caring group of parishioners who listen and seek God’s wisdom to provide comfort and prayer to those visiting the healing altar on Sunday mornings during communion.
-For more information or if you would like to be a part of this ministry, please contact Peter Houck at 410-745-8434 or firstname.lastname@example.org.
+For more information or if you would like to be a part of this ministry, please contact the parish office.

 As part of our regular Sunday worship, parishioners read the appointed lessons from the Hebrew Scriptures, the Epistles, and the Prayers of the People.
 Training is available, and readers are provided copies of the texts in advance.
 Youth who are strong readers are welcome to participate and should contact the parish office.